logto-io/logto/packages/connector-alipay-native/README.md

 8. Set up **Authorization Redirect URI** by clicking **set up** button on the bottom of the Alipay console page. `${your_logto_origin}/callback/alipay-native` is the default redirect URI used in Logto core.
 9. After finishing all these steps, go back to the top right corner of Alipay console page, and click **Submit for review**.
 Once the review is approved, you are good to go with a smooth Alipay sign-in flow.

-## Set up the Logto Alipay Native Connector settings
+## Set up the Logto Alipay Native connector settings

 1. In [the Alipay console workspace](https://open.alipay.com/dev/workspace) go to **My application** panel and click **Web & Mobile Apps** tab, you can find APPID of all applications.
 2. In step 7 of the previous part, you have already generated a key pair including a private key and a public key.